RadicallyOpen/RadicallyOpen/about.markdown

 #### A significant adaptation of standard DBT

 Standard DBT was developed for patients with Borderline Personality Disorder (Linehan, 1993) and is highly effective for these under-controlled patients.
-Nonetheless, DBT is a treatment for patients who lack inhibitory control; as a consequence, RO-DBT makes substantial adaptations to meet the needs of patients who exhibit emotional over-control.
+Nonetheless, DBT is a treatment for patients who lack inhibitory control; as a consequence, RODBT makes substantial adaptations to meet the needs of patients who exhibit emotional over-control.

 > Some patients lack emotional control and need interventions designed to enhance constraint or inhibitory control; others require interventions designed to relax rigid or inflexible inhibitory control.

-Treatment strategies in RO-DBT derive from the theory that three, interrelated traits are required for emotional well-being:
+Treatment strategies in RODBT derive from the theory that three, interrelated traits are required for emotional well-being:

 1. Receptivity and *openness* to feedback, even when this is challenging.
 2. *Flexibility* in our responses to changing environmental demands, and